San Benito County Court Records

 Marriage licenses are issued by the San Benito County Clerk, not the Superior Court.
 Two license types are available:

 Both license types are valid for 90 days.
 No blood test, citizenship, or residency requirements apply.
-Applications can be completed online or in the office.
-Licenses are issued the same day.
+Applications can be completed online or in the office, and licenses are issued the same day.
 The license must be returned to the issuing county within 10 days after the ceremony for registration.

-Certified copies of marriage certificates are available after the license is registered (typically seven days after ceremony).
+Certified copies of marriage certificates become available after the license is registered (typically seven days after the ceremony).
 The county clerk charges $17 per copy for public marriage certificates ($12 for government agencies) and $15 for confidential marriage certificates.
 Requests can be submitted online, by mail, or in person at:

 San Benito County Clerk-Recorder